 Ceresio7.
-After 8 years of success in Milan, a sister restaurant opens in Mykonos in summer 2021, in collaboration with Greek jewelers Giannis and Grigoris Gofas.
+After 8 years of success in Milan, a sister restaurant opened in Mykonos in the summer of 2021, in collaboration with Greek jewelers Giannis and Grigoris Gofas.
 Located in Chora, it is the latest creative and aesthetic offspring of designers Dean and Dan Caten (Dsquared2) and the architecture firm Storage Milano.
 Magically renovated, the historic building harmoniously combines the traditional Mykonian style with Italian finesse and the elegant modernism of the 50s.
 The original vision is evident in all aspects of this space, from architecture to layout, interior design, and decoration.
 The restaurant spreads over an area of more than 400 sq. m/ 4,300 sq. ft, in a beautiful courtyard with white masonry accented with red and blue details.
 Graphic floors, nature, elegant seating, and eye-catching ceramic tableware sum up the elevated notion of local hospitality.
 The menu, created by chef Elio Sironi, offers a uniquely modern interpretation of Italian cuisine, based on well-rounded flavors, and simple, authentic recipes.
-The restaurant’s bar offerings, including cocktails and wine list, are equally spectacular.
+The restaurant’s bar offerings, including cocktails and a wine list, are equally spectacular.

 Interni.
 Decorated by renowned architect and designer Paola Navone, this magical design-infused garden in Chora serves farm-to-table Mediterranean recipes with international touches.